tir38/android-master-detail-nav-drawer/README.md

 *Finally looks good on tablets too.*

 That's it.
 Now everything looks perfect on old and new phones and old and new tablets!
+Get the sourcecode for this project [here](https://github.com/tir38/android-master-detail-nav-drawer).